jigseng1/canada-job-test/README.txt

             Usage: tableUpdate.pl emails_file [-t]

-    Take into consideration, that the table created/used to report the top 50 domains has a timestamp type column
+    Take into consideration, that the table created/used to report the top 50 domains has a timestamp type column.
+This means that several days simulations should be done in real-time, otherwise this column must be modified manually to simulate and obtain reports properly.

 # Script domreport.pl: